 Meditation is also a practice of training your mind to stay in the here-and-now.
 Anxiety tends to pull us out of the moment and into the past or the future.
 The problem is that we do not have any control over what has already happened or what is yet to happen.
 We can only work in the present.

 Other Types of Meditation

 - Mindfulness: Being mindful is another way of practicing staying in the here-and-now.
 This involves paying extra attention to things that we normally do automatically.
-You can practice mindfulness while eating, walking, driving – any activity you are engaged in.
-Notice the sensations you feel.
+You can practice mindfulness while eating, walking, etc. – any activity you are engaged in.
+Tune in to all five of your senses – what do you see, hear, smell, feel, taste?
 Practice gratitude.
 Immerse yourself in what it feels like to be alive, experiencing the world in real-time, right now.

 - Body scan: Moving from your toes to the top of your head, concentrate your attention on one body part at a time.
 Take your time noticing how each part of your body feels.
 Note any sensations you feel, and try not to judge them.
 If you notice any tension, see if you can breathe into that part of the body, and then release the tension as you exhale.

 - Loving-kindness: Begin by focusing on the warm feelings you have for a loved one, and then expand that feeling to others in your life, including those with whom you have difficult feelings.
 Expand loving-kindness to all living beings, and finally, yourself.

 - Guided imagery: Start by imagining yourself in a beautiful place of your choosing, and proceed by imagining everything around you – imagine in as much detail as you can the sights, sounds, smells, tastes, and physical properties of wherever you imagine yourself to be.

 Meditation can be an important component in your efforts to manage anxiety.
 Exploring factors contributing to your anxiety and other effective strategies for managing it could be another important component.